📄 amrtinarias@gmail.com

 Increased average session length by 13%

-I also found a good balance between what the business needed, what we wanted to design, and what made sense for users.
-Which is always the goal ☻
+It also struck a good balance between business needs, user needs, and what I wanted to design, which is always the goal ☻

 Copy component